Solar thermal energy: Dish designs

 A parabolic solar dish concentrating the sun's rays on the heating element of a Stirling engine.
 The entire unit acts as a solar tracker.

 A dish Stirling system uses a large, reflective, parabolic dish (similar in shape to a satellite television dish).
 It focuses all the sunlight that strikes the dish up onto a single point above the dish, where a receiver captures the heat and transforms it into a useful form.
 Typically the dish is coupled with a Stirling engine in a Dish-Stirling System, but also sometimes a steam engine is used.
 These create rotational kinetic energy that can be converted to electricity using an electric generator.

 In 2005 Southern California Edison announced an agreement to purchase solar powered Stirling engines from Stirling Energy Systems over a twenty-year period and in quantities (20,000 units) sufficient to generate 500 megawatts of electricity.
 In January 2010, Stirling Energy Systems and Tessera Solar commissioned the first demonstration 1.5-megawatt power plant ("Maricopa Solar") using Stirling technology in Peoria, Arizona.
 At the beginning of 2011 Stirling Energy's development arm, Tessera Solar, sold off its two large projects, the 709 MW Imperial project and the 850 MW Calico project to AES Solar and K.Road, respectively.
 In 2012 the Maricopa plant was bought and dismantled by United Sun Systems.
 United Sun Systems released a new generation system, based on a V-shaped Stirling engine and a peak production of 33 kW.
-The new CSP-Stirling technology brings down LCOE to USD 0.02 in utility scale.
+The new CSP-Stirling technology brings down LCOE to US$0.02 in utility scale.

 According to its developer, Rispasso Energy, a Swedish firm, in 2015 its Dish Sterling system being tested in the Kalahari Desert in South Africa showed 34% efficiency.